Azure/Hadoop-Migrations/docs/Ram-HadoopMigration.md

 , images etc do not gain any benefit from enabling a hierarchical namespace.

-# Availability Requirements {#availability-requirements .TOC-Heading}

-> Hadoop platforms have the replication factor specified in the
-> hdfs-site.xml or per file .
-The replication on ADLS Gen2 can be
-> planned based on the nature of the data ie. If an application requires
-> the data to be reconstructed in case of a loss then ZRS can be an
-> option .
-In ADLS Gen 2 ZRS -- data is copied synchronously across 3
-> AZs in the primary region.
-For applications that require high
-> availability and is not constrained by the region of storage -- the
-> data can additionally be copied in a secondary region -- ie. geo
-> redundancy .

-#  {#section-14 .TOC-Heading}

-#  {#section-15 .TOC-Heading}

-#  {#section-16 .TOC-Heading}

-#  {#section-17 .TOC-Heading}

-#  {#section-18 .TOC-Heading}

-#  {#section-19 .TOC-Heading}

-#  {#section-20 .TOC-Heading}
+3.**Availability Requirements**

+Hadoop platforms have the replication factor specified in the hdfs-site.xml or per file .
+The replication on ADLS Gen2 can be planned based on the nature of the data ie. If an application requires the data to be reconstructed in case of a loss then ZRS can be an option .
+In ADLS Gen 2 ZRS -- data is copied synchronously across 3 AZs in the primary region.
+For applications that require high availability and is not constrained by the region of storage -- the data can additionally be copied in a secondary region -- ie. geo redundancy .

-# Check for corrupted/missing blocks {#check-for-corruptedmissing-blocks .TOC-Heading}
+4.**Check for corrupted/missing blocks**

-# Check for corrupted/missing blocks by checking the block scanner report -- if any corrupted blocks are found then wait for the data to be restored prior to transferring the file associated with the corrupted blocks.  {#check-for-corruptedmissing-blocks-by-checking-the-block-scanner-report-if-any-corrupted-blocks-are-found-then-wait-for-the-data-to-be-restored-prior-to-transferring-the-file-associated-with-the-corrupted-blocks. .TOC-Heading}
+ Check for corrupted/missing blocks by checking the block scanner report -- if any corrupted blocks are found then wait for the data to be restored prior to transferring the file associated with the corrupted blocks.

-#  {#section-21 .TOC-Heading}

-# Check if NFS is enabled {#check-if-nfs-is-enabled .TOC-Heading}
+5.**Check if NFS is enabled**

 Check if NFS is enabled on the on premise Hadoop platform checking the core-site.xml file , that holds the property -- nfsserver.groups and